 - 9.1.
-Dorset LEP's Deputy Chair is Sara Uzzell. - 9.2.
-Dorset LEP's Deputy Chair is also from the private sector to help with succession planning, as the Chair must be from the private sector. - 9.3.
-The Deputy Chair may sit for a defined term limit of 3 years, with an optional extension of 3 years.
-This is reflected in \$10.2 of the Articles of Association. - 9.4.
+Dorset LEP's Deputy Chair is Nick Gaines, a private sector member. - 9.2.
+In accordance with the Articles of Association, The Deputy Chair may sit for a defined term limit of 3 years, with an optional extension of 3 years. - 9.3.
 Dorset LEP's Deputy Chair job description is published on the Dorset LEP website.